syncthing/syncthing/README.md

 ---------------

 As of v0.7.0 and onwards, git tags and release binaries are GPG signed with the key BCE524C7 (http://nym.se/gpg.txt).
-The signature is included in the normal release bundle as `syncthing.asc` or `syncthing.exe.asc`.
+For release binaries, MD5 and SHA1 checksums are calculated and signed, available in the md5sum.txt.asc and sha1sum.txt.asc files.

 Documentation
 =============